-Katherine Aubrecht is an Associate Professor in the Department of Chemistry and School of Marine and Atmospheric Sciences at Stony Brook University, where she also serves as the Director of the Sustainability Studies Program.
+Katherine Aubrecht is an Associate Professor in the Department of Chemistry and School of Marine and Atmospheric Sciences at Stony Brook University, where she also serves as the Division Head for Sustainability Studies.
 Her scholarship focuses on the development and assessment of learning materials connecting chemistry to issues of sustainability.
+She is serving as a module developer for the ACS GCI Green and Sustainable Chemistry Module Development Project.
 She was one of the 2016 recipients of the ACS-CEI Award for Incorporation of Sustainability into Chemical Education.
 She received a B.A. in Chemistry from Reed College, a Ph.D. in Organic Chemistry from Cornell University, and conducted post-doctoral research at the University of Minnesota.

 Ms. Ball received her BS in chemistry from California State University, Chico.
 Her MS in chemistry is from UC Santa Cruz and her MA in education is from UC Santa Barbara.